All Episodes

 Some of them did.

-Take a look at Rush Limbaugh Today hitting McCain.
+Let's take a look at Rush Limbaugh today hitting McCain.

-Senator McCain's been able to cobble together enough votes to win in a few states.
+Senator McCain's been able to coddle together enough votes to win in a few states.

 Fine, he deserves credit for that.